extendr/libR-sys/README.md

 New-Item -Path libgcc_mock\libgcc_s.a -Type File
 ```

-Then, add the directory to `LIBRARY_PATH` envvar.
+Then, add the directory to `LIBRARY_PATH` environment variables.
 For example, this can be done
 by adding the following lines to `.cargo/config.toml`:

 ``` toml